THE GREAT NORTH PACIFIC GARBAGE PATCH

 “Bigger fish eat the little fish and then they end up on our plates.
 It’s hard to tell how much pollution is being ingested but certainly plastics are providing some of it.”

 Reisser said traversing the large rubbish-strewn gyres in a boat was like sailing through “plastic soup.”

 A SEAVAX DRONE - This is a raw proposal for a robot ship that is designed to vacuum up plastic waste from the ocean.
-It is based on the Bluefish ZCC concept (seen at the foot of this page), being solar and wind powered - and shares components.
+It is based on the Bluefish ZCC concept, being a solar and wind powered platform - and shares components.
 The front end (left) is modified so that there is a wide scoop area, into which plastic waste is funneled as the ship moves forward.
 The waste is pumped into a large holding bay after treatment, then stored until it can be off-loaded.
 The rear of the ship (right) carries two large wind turbines that generate electricity in combination with deck mounted solar panels (shown here in blue) to power the onboard processing machinery.
 The system can be semi-autonomous, such that the robots alert HQ to any potential problems and share data as to progress for backers.

 The Oceanic Plastic Recovery project is based on technology that is viable and proposed in a manner that should work.
 The suggestion is to use solar powered robot barges to truck plastic waste from the five ocean gyres to a land station for processing.
 We believe this to be one of the most promising solutions and is well worth supporting.

 This website is Copyright © 2015 Bluebird Marine Systems Ltd. The names Bluebird™, Bluefish™, SeaNet™, SeaVax™ and the blue bird and fish in flight logos are trademarks.
 CONTACTS The color blue is a protected feature of the trademarks.